wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/07-create-information-barrier-policy.md

-Microsoft Purview Information barriers (IBs) are policies that an admin can configure to prevent individuals or groups from communicating with each other.
+Information barriers (IBs) are policies that an admin can configure to prevent individuals or groups from communicating with each other.

 IB policies also prevent lookups and discovery.
 If you attempt to communicate with someone you shouldn't be communicating with, you won't find that user in the people picker.
 The information barriers can be used in some of the following cases: